The Worlds I've Lived In

 I was born in 1985.
 That year, the number of nuclear warheads reached its peak: 60,000.
 In Germany, people died trying to cross the Berlin Wall, while in the Soviet Union, the aging leadership further sent their country’s economy into a tailspin.
 Nelson Mandela believed he would die in prison, and wars raged across Central America and Africa.

-Everyone believed that the world would end with missiles and mushroom clouds.
+Everyone knew that the world would end with missiles and mushroom clouds.
 People were so confident of this end that CNN had its ‘end of the world’ broadcast ready to go at a moment’s notice.

 That’s the world I was born into.